julia-claira/Sales_Forecast_Dynamic/README.md

 Sample data set from [Kaggle](https://www.kaggle.com/rohitsahoo/sales-forecasting).
 Forecast modeling was completed with Facebook Prophet.
 Results of the forecast models were saved as CSVs to the Resource folder and then brought into the heroku app.

-Data was cleaned in SQL, and then I further filtered and added calculations (suce as trend) in JavaScript.
+Data was cleaned in SQLite, which I further processed in JavaScript.